jackthomas1430/Climate_Analysis_Exploration/README.md

-# Module 10 SQLAlchemy Challenge: Climate Analysis and Exploration
+# Climate Analysis and Exploration

 ## Overview
 For the module 10 challenge, we perform climate analysis and data exploration of a climate database using Python and SQLAlchemy.
 The analysis is divided into two main parts: using Jupyter Notebook to do data analysis and building a Flask API to return data in JSON format.